giorgenes/giorgenes/RESOURCES.md

 * [OWASP Top 10](https://owasp.org/www-project-top-ten/) - Top 10 Web Application Security Risks

+## HTML / CSS

+* [CSS Utility classes and separation of concerns](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) - Article by Adam Wathan on different strategies on how to write and organize CSS which lead to the creation of [Tailwind CSS](https://tailwindcss.com/).

 ## Go

 * [Awesome GO](https://github.com/avelino/awesome-go) - a Curated list of Go tools and libraries